What if the solution to climate change is hiding in plain sight?

 THE NEW FIRE follows young engineers who are developing next-generation nuclear reactors that are a fraction of the size and cost of today’s nuclear plants.
 Unlike the current reactors, their main components can be built in factories and delivered to the site by truck, rail or barge.

 These Advanced Reactors are inherently safe and cannot melt down.
 Unlike today’s Light Water Reactors, Advanced Reactors use coolants that cannot evaporate, such as liquid metals or molten salts.
 If they overheat, Advanced Reactors automatically shut themselves off and cool down passively without operator intervention or pumps.
-And, since they don’t use high-pressure water for the coolant, they can operate at much higher temperatures while remaining at atmospheric pressure.
+And, since they don’t use high-pressure water as coolant, they can operate at much higher temperatures while remaining at atmospheric pressure.
 (Learn More…)

 This isn’t a film about politics, or about how much damage we’ve already done, or pointing fingers at who is to blame.
 This is a film about a path forward, to show audiences that there is a technological solution - one that may surprise them.

 I understand that nuclear has had its problems over the years and that there are risks.
 But I’m more afraid of the risks of unchecked climate change than I am of a hypothetical nuclear accident.
 The scale of climate change is almost unfathomable and threatens the future of the human race.
 The United States was on a path to developing ground breaking nuclear technology in the ‘60s but then it stalled.
 Why haven’t we gone back to these promising discoveries to address the most pressing problem that humanity has ever faced?